vanus-labs/vanus-connect/CONTRIBUTING.md

-# The Specification of Connector developing
+# The Specification of Connector Development

 ## Project Layout
-Each connector SHOULD follow the [templates](templates) directory's structure to make sure the necessary files will be added.
+When contributing a new connector, you MUST follow the [templates](templates) directory structure to guarantee that all necessary files are added.

 For the consistent developer's experience, each connector's README.md SHOULD be created according to [README-template.md](templates/README.md)

 ## Developer Experience

-This section gives some restrictions in order to make all connectors have a consistent style whatever any aspect, which can ensure developers have better experience in learning, understanding, and developing.
+This section gives some restrictions to make all connectors have a consistent style, which can ensure developers have a better experience in learning, understanding, and developing.

 ### Language
 Because the connectors aim to be serverless application, So, each connector's programming SHOULD prefer to Golang in